dymmond/esmerald/docs/extras/body-fields.md

 # The Body

-Sometimes you might want to pass extra information into your handler and possibly customize the OpenAPI documentation for the request body schema or how to control it's validation.
+Sometimes you might want to pass extra information into your handler and possibly customize the OpenAPI documentation for the request body schema or how to control its validation.

 The simplest way is by importing the `Body` object from Esmerald.